pirDOL/kaka/The-Go-Blog/Gos-Declaration-Syntax.md

 ### TLDR
 1. `int *p`：`*p`的类型是int，所以`p`的类型是指向int的指针。
 >Instead of describing the types with special syntax, one writes an expression involving the item being declared, and states what type that expression will have.
-2. we believe Go's type syntax is easier to understand than C's, especially when things get complicated.
+2. Go's declarations read left to right, we believe Go's type syntax is easier to understand than C's, especially when things get complicated.
 ```
 int (*(*fp1)(int (*fp2)(int, int), int))(int, int)
 int (*(*fp)(int (*)(int, int), int))(int, int)